aimms/documentation/pro-release-notes.rst

 ----------------------------

-                  On July 8, 2015, we released a bugfix on AIMMS PRO 2.3 (build 2.3.1.121).
+                  On July 8, 2015, we released a bug fix on AIMMS PRO 2.3 (build 2.3.1.121).
 The following improvements have
                   been made in this release: